Reverses PIP flexion contractures.

 Is the Digit Widget going to work for every PIP flexion contracture?

 The Digit Widget is a very effective device to reverse a flexion contracture.
-However, the flexion contracture is symptom of an underlying problem involving a torque imbalance at the PIP joint.
+However, the flexion contracture is symptomatic of an underlying problem involving a torque imbalance at the PIP joint.
 For joint extension to be maintained following device removal, the surgeon must formulate a treatment plan tailored to the unique findings in each patient and in each digit.
 The treatment plan relies on identification of the etiology of the contracture.
 Once identified, the cause of the torque imbalance must be something that can be corrected or the flexion contracture will recur once the Digit Widget is removed.

 What billing codes are used with the Digit Widget?